University of Augsburg: History

 The University of Augsburg was founded in 1970.
 It is one of the new, modern universities in Bavaria, and with approximately 18,000 (October 2012) students it is still of a manageable size.
 It attracts students from far beyond its immediate catchment area.
 About 20% of the German students come from outside Bavaria, and at 14% its share of foreign students is larger than at comparable universities.

-The University of Augsburg maintains partnerships with the Universities of Pittsburgh (USA), Osijek (Croatia) and Iaşi (Romania), and the Far Eastern State University of Humanities, which is in Khabarovsk (Russia).
+The University of Augsburg maintains partnerships with the universities of Pittsburgh (USA), Osijek (Croatia) and Iași (Romania), and the Far Eastern State University of Humanities, which is in Khabarovsk (Russia).
 It has cooperation agreements with over forty universities in Europe, Asia, South Africa, North America and Latin America.
 The number of ERASMUS exchange programmes also continues to grow.
 There are currently exchange programmes with more than 130 universities throughout Europe.

 Anyone who has studied or carried out research here can keep in touch with the University of Augsburg once they have returned home.
 “Alumni Augsburg International” is a network for Augsburg students, too, as they can use it to find contacts.